mberriman/BSP2024/manuals/part1/part1.md

 ![](figures/figure_3.17.png)

-You can now view the shiny new interactive 3D AlphaFold structure of the protein.
+You can now view the interactive 3D AlphaFold structure of the protein.
 The interactive molecular viewer visualizes the structure, coloured by the per-residue pLDDT confidence measure.

 Drag and drop with your mouse over the protein model to rotate it and use your mouse wheel to zoom in/out.
 You can use the right panel to visualise exons as well protein domains and features on the 3D model.
 This might give you a better understanding of where your domains of interest are.